-In partnership with the Montana University System (MUS), Helena College is developing access to Kognito for mental health, an online evidence-based virtual simulation training module for both faculty/staff and students that teaches how to recognize and respond to someone who may be experiencing distress or suicidal thinking.
+Kognito for mental health, is an online evidence-based virtual simulation training module for both faculty/staff and students that teaches how to recognize and respond to someone who may be experiencing distress or suicidal thinking.
 It is an interactive web-based module that can be accessed from any device.
-Watch for our marketing events here at HC introducing the product and how to use it.
+Use the enrollment keys below to access this innovative teaching tool.